Volunteer Gardener of the Year Award

 - What did they do exactly?

-The winners will be announced at our National Conference in Glasgow from 26-28 November 2024.
+The winner has been announced at our National Conference in Glasgow.

 2024 Prize